Pointe & Pre-Pointe

 Must have 3 consecutive years of ballet training

-Must come to ballet technique classes 2x a week
+Must come to ballet technique classes at least 2x a week

 Must have sufficient strength to do the following:

 Be able to hold their turn-out while dancing.
 The most basic concept of ballet is turnout.
 Holding turnout and using turnout muscles while dancing is a good sign of strength.
 If the student does not have the strength to maintain their turnout, they are not strong enough for pointe, since it is much more difficult to hold turnout on pointe.

 Proper alignment, foot/leg strength, and flexibility in feet

 Use Plie while dancing.
 Students must use their plies while dancing because this is how they get up en pointe.
 If they don’t use their plies, they will have to bend the leg incorrectly in order to get en pointe.
 Plies should be done with the knees pointing straight over their toes and with the heels down.

 Keep the heels forward toward the big toe (no sickling).
 The most stable position for pointe work is to have the weight slightly forward over the big toe.
 If the weight is over the little toe, it will increase the chances of strain and injury.